Mother Lode Fire Crews Working Los Angeles Fires

 Sonora, CA — Firefighters from Tuolumne and Calaveras counties are assisting Los Angeles communities devastated by the catastrophic blazes.

 For more details on the L.A. fires, scroll down to the state section on the mymotherlode.com homepage.
-To view a CAL Fire statewide fire summary of the L.A. fires released today, click here.
+To view a CAL Fire statewide fire summary of the Los Angeles fires released today, click here.